vlngf/OilMetagenomesDB/documentation/samples/README.md

 Numeric and text fields must be filled in with `None` to indicate 'value not reported'.

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
 This is to ensure data consistency.
+E.g., all libraries sequenced on Illumina NextSeq 500s are listed as `NextSeq 500` (as defined in `assets/enums/instrument_models.json`).
+This is to ensure data consistency.

-If you wish to a new category, please consult with the [agni-bioinformatics-lab](https://github.com/agni-bioinformatics-lab), and then add it to
+🤝 If you wish to a new category, please make a separate pull-request with your modification in the corresponding `assets/enums/<column>.json` file.

-`assets/enums/<column>.json`.
+Samples columns are as follows:

 ## project_name

+:heavy_check_mark: Must correspond to a `project_name` in the corresponding sample metadata table

 - Format: `SurnameYYYY` (YYYY in numeric format)
 - Due to restrictions in regex (used for validation checks), **punctuation (e.g.